VeriBlock/alt-integration-cpp/docs/integration.md

 - VBK TX - VeriBlock transaction.
 - BTC TX - Bitcoin transaction.
 - VBK POP TX - VeriBlock POP transaction.
-- POP Payout Delay - PopPayoutsParams::getPopPayoutDelay() - POP payout will occur after this amount of blocks after endorsed block.
+- POP Payout Delay - altintegration::PopPayoutsParams::getPopPayoutDelay() - POP payout will occur after this amount of blocks after endorsed block.
-- Endorsement Settlement Interval - PopPayoutsParams::getEndorsementSettlementInterval() - validity window for ATV.
+- Endorsement Settlement Interval - altintegration::AltChainParams::getEndorsementSettlementInterval() - validity window for ATV.
 - POP MemPool - memory pool for POP-related payloads.
 Represents the content of the "next" block after current tip.
 - SPV - simplified payment verification.
 - Finalized/Finalization - this term can be applied to a block or transaction.
 A block is finalized if it can not be reorganized with very high probability (99.99%).
 For Bitcoin, finality is equal to 11 blocks.
 For VeriBlock, finality is 2000 blocks.